The 3 Tenets of Capitalism

 This same principle — gains from trade — also applies when countries trade with each other…and this is where massive wealth gets created.
 Through billions of transactions with other countries, either as a buyer (of imported goods) or a seller (of exported goods), global wealth is maximized.
 If international trade is restricted, global wealth suffers.

-The debate always focuses on the loss of jobs (i.e. the affect on the producer) not on the gains that come from lower prices (i.e. the affect on the consumer).
+The debate always focuses on the loss of jobs (i.e. the effect on the producer) not on the gains that come from lower prices (i.e. the effect on the consumer).

 He couldn’t be more wrong.

 Let’s stick with the Apple example.
 If Apple had to produce the iPhone in the US, what do you think happens to the price of an iPhone?

 — Buy a new iPhone (built where costs are lowest) for $650

 — Buy a new iPhone (manufactured in the US) for, say, $3,000

 And if we must pay higher prices for everything, what does that do to our wealth?
 Wipes it away.
 Every iPhone owner becomes poorer than they would have been otherwise.

 The fact is, we’re enormously wealthy as a country because we buy from the lowest-cost producer, which creates tremendous value to the buyer.
 Further, companies that export goods to foreign buyers tend to pay higher salaries than companies that only serve a domestic market.
 If you simply focus on the jobs lost to the foreign producer, you miss the other side of the coin.

 But, you might wonder, which side of the coin is more important?
 Should we worry more about the loss of jobs to foreign competitors, or should we focus more on gains that come from trading with foreign partners?